 From the contributor: “These were taken about two or three days after the procedure which was done in Dec 2009.
 It was a scalpel vasectomy and a segment of the vas was removed and metal clips put in (which I can palpate through my scrotum, it’s creepy).
 Today the scars are each about an inch long.
 Both are pretty noticeable.
 I had significant surgical pain, although recovery wasn’t bad at all.
-I did have pain during ejaculation for about seven months afterwards.”
+I did have pain during ejaculation for about seven months afterward.”

 View of the left incision showing slight bruising and swelling.